 But, once these conversations are finished, you may be able to come up with a plan.
 Precisely what that will look like can vary, as everyone’s situation is unique.

 In some cases, having private conversations with those who want and are able to contribute is enough.
 All parties may be comfortable with the total budget and flat amount they are willing to add to the pool.
 However, if someone wants to help, but is ambiguous about their contribution, you can potentially determine a fair amount by examining the guest list.

 At times, parents want to invite certain people to their child’s wedding, even though the bride or groom isn’t necessarily concerned about that person being a guest.
+For instance, often parents see weddings as an opportunity to reconnect with long-lost family members or old school friends they lost touch with years ago.
+They may use online tools like people finder to find loved ones they wish to invite.
 When that occurs, it can be appropriate to factor in the cost of those guests, especially if they go above and beyond the number of people the couple would otherwise invite.

 Guest-oriented expenses – like food, invitations, and, potentially, the reception venue if it needs to be bigger to accommodate the requests – could then be broken down by percentage.
 For example, if 20 percent of the guest list would be invitees one set of parents wanted to add, they would need to cover 20 percent of those costs.
 If the parents aren’t comfortable with the resulting amount, they would need to pare down their guest list additions accordingly.

 Now, this is only one option for deciding on a split.
 If those who may be contributing have no say in the guest list, this approach won’t work.

 In some cases, parents want to be involved in decision-making.
 When this happens, it isn’t unreasonable to ask that they at least chip in for the related costs.